tobiasbriones/blog/swe/dev/java/design/overriding-hash-code-and-equals-in-a-multi--representation-record/index.md

     .size
 ```

-The generic email list is mapped to matching expressions, that is, strings that
+The solution maps the generic email list to matching expressions, representing
-belong to the email language given by the regex.
-The two groups are destructured
+strings belonging to the email language defined by the regex.
+By destructuring
-to map the `String` to the domain type `Email` and then converted to a `Set` to
+the two groups, it maps the original `String` to the `Email` domain type.
+Subsequently, it converts the `Email` list to a `Set` to eliminate redundant
-remove redundant values, providing the required count.
+entries, thus resolving the count required for uniqueness.
 This works
 because `Email` already has the implementation for equality.

 #### Testing Email Values